sycatsce/sycatsce.github.io/README.md

 # My CV

 This project is a web version of my CV.
 It uses HTML and CSS (with SASS) without any framework.
+I tried to use what I learned this week at school to create this web page such as media queries, positioning, sass, and giving relevant class/id name.

 ### Installation